zubairr-ali/Healthguard-ai/README.md

 ## Acknowledgements

 Built as part of a Computer Science final-year project, with guidance from an academic supervisor across multiple review meetings.
-Developed with assistance from Claude (Anthropic), used and disclosed in line with university AI-use policy.